fjb2020/darktable-scripts/DxO_PureRAW-Readme.md

 Build a command line to run pureRAW with the selected images appended, and tell darktable to run this command, then wait for it to close.
 Darktable will then locate the new processed images created by pureRAW and import them, optionally grouping, tagging and adding metadate per the options selected.

-Version 4 operates quite differently in that it is always running - minimised in the menubar / system tray when not active, or with a visible window when processing images.
+Version 4 and 5 operates quite differently on macOS in that it is always running - minimised in the menubar / system tray when not active, or with a visible window when processing images.
 This change means the approach I used for version 3 doesn't work as the script couldn't detect when image processing had completed.

-The updated script now launches version 4 but doesn't wait for it to close as this won't happen unless closed in the menubar/system tray - instead it waits for the expected processed images to appear in a specified directory.
+The updated script now launches version 4/5 but doesn't wait for it to close as this won't happen unless closed in the menubar/system tray - instead it waits for the expected processed images to appear in a specified directory.

 Once these images are all present they are moved to the source image folder and imported from there.